 Gear Hours or Pay for Membership

 If you wish to rent gear or pay for membership, please stop by during our gear hours listed below.
 If you are not able to make it during these times, you can email [email protected] dot com to arrange another time to come in, but there is no guarantee that a gear person will be able to be there outside of the hours listed below.
-Keep in mind that it takes time to take out gear, fit the right size of boot, etc, and the gear persons may have to leave on time to go to class.
+Keep in mind that it takes time to take out gear, fit the right size of boot, etc, and the gear persons likely have to leave on time to go to class.
 Don't tell us, five minutes before we have to leave, that you have to go and find a bank to get your deposit money.

 Check the gear hours before you come in.
 They change frequently.

 - Tuesday (return only): 12:00 - 1:00 (Jacob), Kaylie 1-2 (Cancelled March 28)

 - Wednesday: 7:15am-8:15am Addie, CANCELLED mar 22 Joe is sick :( 2-3 (Joe), 4:00pm-5:00pm (Zac)